An international student questions his access to a University of Oregon education in a perilous political climate.

 Photos by Kaylee Domzalski

 Like many University of Oregon students, Mohammad Almuaishi misses home, family and friends.
-The English major said he can’t wait to see his eight siblings again.
+The physics major said he can’t wait to see his eight siblings again.
 But a weekend trip to visit is out of the question.
-Almuaishi’s hometown is Al-Ahsa in Saudi Arabia.
-This is made even more complicated in an age of travel bans and international tensions.
-He fears that if he leaves, there’s a chance he might not be allowed to return.
+Almuaishi’s hometown is Al-Ahsa in Saudi Arabia, which makes traveling there especially complicated in an age of travel bans and international tensions.

-Almuaishi isn’t the only international student feeling anxious these days.
+Almuaishi isn’t the only international student facing difficult choices these days.

 Nearly 13 percent of the UO student body comes from overseas, and as the Trump administration’s proposed travel ban winds its way through the courts, many are uncertain about their future—some are downright scared.
 And a decreasing international student population can have dire economic and cultural consequences for the university and our country at large.